SoundQubed Amp Kits, Wire & Big 3 Kits for Car Audio Installs

 SoundQubed Ground Wire

 The amplifier ground is just as important as the power connection.
+A large power cable cannot overcome a weak, undersized, loose, or poorly connected ground.

 A proper amplifier ground should be: